rummykhan/xlog/README.md

 #### DB Connection

-In `xlog.php` you can specify your `connection` as string.
+In `xlog.php` you may specify your `connection` as string.
 This connection will be used to save the logs.
 (By default it uses application connection)
 ```php
 'connection' => env('DB_CONNECTION')
 ```
 Supported connection types are (sqlite, mysql, pgsql, mongodb).

 #### DB Table
-In `xlog.php` you can specify the table_name for you logs.
+In `xlog.php` you may specify the table_name for you logs.
 ```php
 'table' => 'logs'
 ```

 #### Log Display Routes
-In `xlog.php` you can specify your `routes`.
+In `xlog.php` you may specify your `routes`.
 For now there are only three routes.
     1. Index: where you can see the logs in tabular format using laravel pagination.
     2. Detail: Where you can see the logs detail.
     3. Delete: You can delete a log.

-( You can specify you own routes and controllers in case you want to.
+( You may specify you own routes and controllers in case you want to.
 All you have to do is Call the RummyKhan\XLog\Models\Log Model to get the logs.)
 ```php
 'routes' => [
     'index'     => [ 'route' => '/admin/logs',      'action' => 'XLogController@index'],        // HTTP Method is GET